 To launch BBEdit, double-click the BBEdit application icon or a BBEdit document.
 Holding down the following keys at launch has the indicated effects, overriding any startup options set in the Application preference panel.
-When one of these keys is held down, BBEdit will beep after it finishes launching.
+When one of these key combinations is applied, BBEdit will beep after it finishes launching.

-Modifier Function

-Option Suppress startup items only

-Shift Disable all external services and startup items, and skip reopening documents.
+Modifier Function Option Suppress startup items only.
+Shift Disable all external services and startup items, and skip reopening all documents except those which contain unsaved changes.
+Command- Control-Shift Disable all external services and startup items, and optionally discard auto-recover information (which will result in the loss of any unsaved changes).